awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 + **Geolocation routing policy** – Use when you want to route internet traffic to your resources based on the location of your users\.
 + **Geoproximity routing policy** – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another\.
 + **Latency routing policy** – Use when you have resources in multiple locations and you want to route traffic to the resource that provides the best latency\.
++ **IP\-based routing policy** – Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from\.
 + **Multivalue answer routing policy** – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random\.
 + **Weighted routing policy** – Use to route traffic to multiple resources in proportions that you specify\.
 For more information, see [Choosing a routing policy](routing-policy.md)\.